Submit applications online by 5 p.m, May 8, 2018.

 A total amount of $175,000 is available for grants annually.
 Typically no more than $25,000 is disbursed to any one organization.

-Applications (docx) and all required materials must be sent via email AND postal mail (postmarked) on or before October 2, 2017.
-Please review the application instructions (pdf) closely before submitting an application.
+Applications (docx) and all required materials are sent via email AND postal mail (postmarked).
+Learn more about the application process (pdf).

 A full report (docx) of how the funds were used is due within 12 months of receipt of the grant.
 Any funds not used for the purpose specified should be returned to Seattle Foundation.